calmm-js/partial.lenses/README.md

 given any number of `[predicate, consequent]` pairs.
 The *predicates* are functions on the underlying view and are tested sequentially.
 The *consequents* are optics and `L.cond` acts like the consequent corresponding to the first predicate that returns true.
-The last argument to `L.cond` can be a `[alternative]` singleton, where the *alternative* is an optic to be used in case none of the predicates return true.
+The last argument to `L.cond` can be an `[alternative]` singleton, where the *alternative* is an optic to be used in case none of the predicates return true.
 If all predicates return false and there is no alternative, `L.cond` acts like [`L.zero`](#L-zero).